4 Easy steps to spot Cognitive Dissonance In Relationships

 What is cognitive consistency?

-The psychological condition of cognitive consistency occurs when an individual’s beliefs, attitudes, and behaviours match.
+The psychological condition of cognitive consistency occurs when an individual’s beliefs, attitudes, and behaviors match.
 It encourages people to align their thoughts, feelings, and actions to eliminate mental dissonance.

-Cognitive dissonance occurs when these factors conflict, forcing people to change their beliefs or behaviours to resolve it.
+Cognitive dissonance occurs when these factors conflict, forcing people to change their beliefs or behaviors to resolve it.
 Cognitive consistency shapes decision-making, social interactions, and mental health.

 Leave a Comment